CCPA

 Non-compliance with the CCPA can result in significant penalties.
 In the event of a data breach or violation, the California Attorney General can impose fines ranging from $2,500 to $7,500 per violation.
 Consumers also have the right to file private lawsuits, leading to potential statutory damages.

-WHAT IS THE VALIDITY PERIOD OF CCPA COMPLIANCE?
+WHAT IS THE VALIDITY PERIOD OF CCPA Compliance Certification?

 CCPA compliance is an ongoing obligation for businesses that collect and process the personal information of California residents.
 There is no specific validity period mentioned in the CCPA.
 Organizations should maintain compliance as long as they handle personal data and operate within the scope of CCPA requirements.

-IS CCPA COMPLIANCE ONLY REQUIRED FOR BUSINESS LOCATED IN CALIFORNIA?
+IS CCPA Compliance Certification ONLY REQUIRED FOR BUSINESS LOCATED IN CALIFORNIA?

 No, CCPA compliance is not limited to businesses located in California.
 The CCPA applies to organizations that collect and process the personal information of California residents, regardless of the business’s physical location.
 If a company outside of California handles the personal information of Californians, it is still required to comply with the CCPA.

-DOES CCPA COMPLIANCE IMPOSE ADDITIONAL COSTS ON SMALL BUSINESS?
+DOES CCPA Compliance Certification IMPOSE ADDITIONAL COSTS ON SMALL BUSINESS?

 CCPA compliance can impose financial burdens on smaller businesses that may not have the same resources as larger companies.
 However, the law aims to level the playing field by requiring all businesses to comply with the same standards, regardless of size.